Frequently Asked Questions

 3. Do you collect items that have been pre-approved?

-If you live within a radius of seven miles from Ballina we can collect your pre-approved items.
-Sellers availing of this service will receive 50% of the selling price.
-(Sellers who arrange their own transport will receive 60%).
+If you live within a radius of 10km from Ballina we can collect your pre-approved items.
+(In some cases we will collect items more than 10km from Ballina.
+These sellers will receive 40% of the final selling price).

 4. How much will I receive from the sale?

-The consignor (seller) will receive 60% of the final selling price of the item.
-Consignors living within seven miles of Ballina can arrange to have us collect their pre-approved items.
-Consignors availing of this service will receive 50% of the final selling price.
+The consignor (seller) will receive 50% of the final selling price of the item.
+(In some cases we will collect items more than 10km from Ballina.
+These sellers will receive 40% of the final selling price).

 5. When will I be paid for the items that have sold?